The majority of the most frequently prescribed and dispensed medications across North America are for lowering blood pressure.

 If you’ve been keeping up with sodium content thus far, you will know I’ve already written a piece on the top 10 sources of dietary sodium.

-I highly recommend you check it out if you haven’t already.
+I highly recommend you check it out if you haven’t already because excessive sodium content drives up your blood pressure levels.

 They are the foods that certainly you should be consuming in different ways, which my new book will certainly help with.

-My DASH diet cookbook doesn’t just help you avoid sodium though, it is crafted specifically to emphasize potassium rich foods.
+My Heart Healthy Cookbook doesn’t just help you avoid sodium though, it is crafted specifically to emphasize potassium rich foods.

 So now you’re probably wondering which those are?